 This article describes what information is available about a person after you have looked up an individual in Global Link.
 Once you have looked up an individual, you will see several tabs connected to that person.
 This article defines what information is contained in each tab.

-This tab contains an individual’s contact information - address, phone number, email address, etc. If you see that someone’s contact information is wrong, please notify your TDS to update it.
+This tab contains an individual’s contact information - address, phone number, email address, etc. If you see that someone’s contact information is wrong, please notify your Volunteer Service Specialist (VSS) to update it.

 Every person in Global Link belongs to a family even if there are no other family members listed.
 Family members should include anyone who lives in the same household.
 The Head of the Family will be listed first and have an (H) next to him or her.
 There can also be a second Head of Family marked by an (H2).
 It is important to identify the Head of Family since this is the person whose name will appear in reports and who will get linked to a hosted student should the family decide to host a student.

 Service cases define a person’s AFS activity.
 There are Host Family, Participant (Sending), and Volunteering Service Cases.
 Each service case has a Service Reference number connected to it.
 Host Family and Participant Service Cases are linked to a program code that indicates the year and program of interest.
 The Service Case tab lists all of the services cases of the individual at the top and the service cases of any family members down below.
 For more information on service cases, go to Interpreting the Service Case Search.

 The contact log houses details of the contacts (emails, phone calls, letters, etc.) that have been exchanged with this individual by AFS volunteers and staff.
 For more information on using and understanding the contact log, please see Global Link Basics: Using the Contact Log.